Garlic varieties and ID codes

-Each garlic head sold at World Harvest is labeled with an ID code or the name to help you keep track of varieties at home.
+Each garlic head we sell is labeled with an ID code (or the name) to help you keep track of varieties at home.
 The table below relates these codes to the variety and its culinary properties.

 |Robust & exciting flavors.
 Heads structured with cloves arranged around a stiff central stalk; cloves generally large and fairly uniform in size.|

 |Variety||ID code||Approx clove count||Description|

 |Bogatyr||BOGA||3-7||A good general-purpose garlic.
 Hot raw flavor, rich when roasted or cooked.|

 |Brickey||BRIC||8-10||A family heirloom from a market customer.
 Delicious sautéd, spicy hot when raw.|

 |Georgian Crystal||CRYST||5-7||A really nice roaster, sweet & rich.
 Intense raw flavor.
 Big cloves for the garlic lover.|